-Maureen Anderson, Heartland’s longest-term employee, is in her 46th year with the company.
-She started at Contractors Hot Line in July 1970 and continues to work as a sales representative for that publication.
+Maureen Anderson, Heartland’s longest-term employee with the company, started at Contractors Hot Line in July 1970 and continues to work as a sales representative for that publication.
 “Joe saw something in me that he liked and wanted me to fit into a future vision he had planned,” she says.
 “I resisted for less-than-smart reasons.
 I thank him for persisting and leading me through the quagmire of my incorrect assumptions to finally agree.
 It was one of the best decisions I’ve ever made.”

-Carol Harrison, who is in her 38th year with the company and now serves as publisher of Farmers Hot Line, says one of the most valuable things the company leader did for her was “challenging me to do things I never thought I could do.”
+Carol Harrison, who is also a long time employee with the company and now serves as publisher of Farmers Hot Line, says one of the most valuable things the company leader did for her was “challenging me to do things I never thought I could do.”
 Joe was known for putting in long hours and expecting the same of his employees.
 Harrison laughed as she recited one of his trademark lines: “If you’re not here, you’re not making money.”

-Virginia Lowrey-Rodriguez, who has worked for Heartland for 31 years and now serves as head of Heartland’s Industrial Group, says working for the company has taught her “the value of having a good work ethic, tenacity, and the importance of goal setting, achieving and exceeding.”
+Virginia Lowrey-Rodriguez, who has worked for Heartland for over three decades and now serves as head of Heartland’s Industrial Group, says working for the company has taught her “the value of having a good work ethic, tenacity, and the importance of goal setting, achieving and exceeding.”

-Mary Gonnerman, Heartland’s vice president of operations, has worked at the company for 29 years, 18 of those years as Joe’s administrative assistant.
+Mary Gonnerman, Heartland’s vice president of operations, has worked at the company since she graduated college, many of those years as Joe’s administrative assistant.
 She says she admires Joe’s “faith in his staff to do what is right for the company and giving them the freedom to do it.”

-Shannon Bushman, who is head of Heartland’s digital media department and has worked at the company for 28 years in various roles, says, “I’ve gained confidence, strength, passion to lead and a passion for what I contribute to the company every day.”
+Shannon Bushman, who is head of Heartland’s digital media department and has worked at the company in various roles, says, “I’ve gained confidence, strength, passion to lead and a passion for what I contribute to the company every day.”